Think you need to spend $500+ to experience VR on your PC? Think again. This dude spent $27 on his VR setup and… it actually works.

 Yes, you’ll need the phone and the PC to make this work, but most phones have the gyroscope required to make it worth trying, and RandomGaminginHD is modest, featuring an Intel i3 6100 processor, Nvidia GTX 950 graphics card and 8GB RAM.
-You can even step into a world of VR gaming more affordably with the help of VoucherBin, where you can find voucher codes for updated gaming accessories to try it on.

 If you don’t like this budget solution and cannot afford the real deal, check out head tracking – it’s a cheap alternative to VR gaming and it’s pretty cool.

 Sadly, my budget-minded approach also stretches to my phone and my ancient Blackberry Z10 doesn’t have a gyroscope.
 Bummer.